dominic-nhat-ng/dominic-nhat-ng/README.md

 <blockquote>
 <i>
-“What is more natural than that a solidity, a complicity, a bond should be established between Reader and Reader, thanks to the book? - Italo Calvino
+“I’ll read my books and I’ll drink coffee and I’ll listen to music, and I’ll bolt the door." - J.D.
+Salinger
 </i>
 </blockquote>